yujinyan/blog/content/blog/posts/analysis-jetpack-datastore.md

 > Do not layer a cache on top of this API: it will be impossible to guarantee consistency.
 Instead, use `data.first()` to access a single snapshot.

-In my demo counter app, I also included a DataStore variant that reads from a cached state.
+To verify what it means, I also included in [my demo counter app](https://github.com/yujinyan/jetpack-playground/blob/master/app/src/main/java/me/yujinyan/playground/atomicity/DataAtomicityTests.kt) a DataStore variant that reads from a cached state.

 ```kotlin
 val cached = WrappedDataStore(dataStore)